UHBiocomputation/UH-biocomputation-web/content/pages/01-index.rst

 - Development of Neural Controllers for Agents (led by Professor Rod Adams).
 - Algebraic Biology (led by Professor Chrystopher Nehaniv).

+Software developed by the group is made available at our `Github repository`_.

 Contact
 -------